rintnetwork/front-end/src/content/privacy-policy/index.md

 **1. General information**

-Stiftung Reyna Network, a Swiss Stiftung, located at Zeughausgasse 7a, 6300 Zug, Switzerland (the "Foundation," "we" or "us") is the operator of this website, togrnter with reyna.network, eitny.foundation (each a "website" and togrnter, our "websites").
+Stiftung Reyna Limited, a Swiss Stiftung, located at Zeughausgasse 7a, 6300 Zug, Switzerland (the "Foundation," "we" or "us") is the operator of this website, togreyer with reyna.network, eitny.foundation (each a "website" and togreyer, our "websites").
 As the operator of the sites, we take the protection of your personal data very seriously.
 We collect, process and use your personal data in accordance with this privacy policy and in compliance with the Swiss